Contact Geometry of the Restricted Three-Body Problem on $\mathbb{S}^2$: Preliminaries on Contact Structures

 We are using this model on a tight contact manifold and hence basically we are doing surgery of index one which leads again to a tight contact structure.
 For more details see \cite{colin}.

-\begin{theorem}[Eliashberg] The closed 3-manifold $\mathbb{R}P^3$ carries unique tight contact structure up to isotopy. \end{theorem} This unique tight contact structure is, in fact, symplectically fillable; its filling is $T^*\mathbb{S}^2$.
-The following decomposition theorem has an essential role to complete the last proof in section 6. \begin{theorem}[Ding-Geiges] Every non-trivial tight contact 3-manifold \((M, \xi)\) is contactomorphic to a connected sum
+\begin{theorem}[Eliashberg, \cite{Eliashberg}] The closed 3-manifold $\mathbb{R}P^3$ carries a unique tight contact structure up to isotopy. \end{theorem} This unique tight contact structure is, in fact, symplectically fillable; its filling is $D^*\mathbb{S}^2,$ the cotangent closed unit disk in $T^*\mathbb{S}^2$.
+The following decomposition theorem will play a role in Section 6. \begin{theorem}[Ding-Geiges, \cite{ding}] Every non-trivial tight contact 3-manifold \((M, \xi)\) is contactomorphic to a connected sum

 of finitely many prime tight contact 3-manifolds.
 The summands are unique up to order and contactomorphism.

 \end{theorem}